Code-Institute-Submissions/gameshow-m1/README.md

   * Information is displayed on the main landing page/ "to watch" page for upcoming console releases

 ### Known bugs
-There are no known bugs in the deployed site.
+* The burger icon on the mobile design moves in from the right

 ## Deployment